-The bottom line here is that both these methods work to help you achieve fresh and smooth skin by removing dead cells and build up.
+The bottom line is that both these methods help you achieve fresh and smooth skin by removing dead cells and build-up.
 It all comes down to what tools or additional benefits you want and what tools you are comfortable using.

 We hope this article helps you make the right decision for yourself.
 But before we end it, here are some quick tips and tricks for effective exfoliation.